Tsoympet/DrachmaBlockChain/README.md

 This repository contains the **reference implementation** of the DRACHMA network.

+> **Status: Testnet Ready** — Public testnet nodes, faucets, and explorers are available.
+Mainnet launch will follow after public testing and audits.

 ## Releases

 Official binaries and source archives will be published on the GitHub Releases page.
 Each release will be tagged (vX.Y.Z) and include: